 The Introvert Advantage

-We all possess inherent strengths and weakness.
+We all possess inherent strengths and weaknesses.
 Personality traits affect how we function in the world around us.
 As an introvert, it is up to you to use your god-given qualities to your advantage.
 As we learn more about introversion, we understand more and more that being born an introvert is a gift.
-Introverts make great scientist, teachers, and computer scientists mainly because they have the proclivity to explore topics in-depth.
+Introverts make great scientists, teachers, and computer scientists mainly because they have the drive to explore topics in-depth.

 Contrary to popular belief, introverts also make great leaders too.
 Some of the world’s most successful and brilliant people are introverts.
 Bill Gates, Mark Zuckerberg Warren Buffet, and JK Rowling are some notable introverts.

 - Introverts are more effective than extroverts when communicating with initiative-takers (or proactive employees).
 Conversely, extroverts get better results when interacting with passive employees.

 - Introverts are better listeners.
 They are less likely to dominate conversations because they value the creative input and skill of their colleagues.

 - Team members perceive introverted leaders as more approachable and inclusive leaders, hence feel more motivated to contribute their ideas and work harder towards common goals.